ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 * Check to make sure you camera pixel size and telescope focal length is set correctly in equipment options, including any reducer or extender.
 Plate solving wants an approximately correct field of view as input and frequently fails if not set to the right values.
 * Check if you are using any filters.
 Using a narrow band filter on the camera, like the L-Ultimate Optolong HaOIII filter, can make plate solving more challenging for ASTAP.### R1 - Cannot connect Remote Desktop to Mini-PC
 * Check you have downloaded the relevant STAR databases.
 For 200mm lens and less you may need to download the [Wide field STAR database G05](https://www.hnsky.org/astap.htm)

+### N4 - Cannot Remote Desktop to MiniPC running Nina
+* There are a range of remote desktop applications avalable which you might want to try:
+  * Microsoft Remote Desktop - Free with Windows 11 Pro.
+Some testers have had issues connecting via MS Remote desktop.
+I've been using it quite successfully.
+  * AnyDesk - "Best remote desktop solution for occasional users" - Techradar.
+   Successfully used by a beta tester.
+  * Splashtop - "Powerful remote desktop with impressive features" - Techradar.
+I've used this on my home network successfully.
+  * TeamViewer - "Best remote PC software for cross-platform compatibility" - Techradar.
+  * RemotePC - Short free trial.
+  * LogMeIn - Lacks a free trial.
+  * Zoho Assist - Free tier very limited.

+## Stellarium Troubleshooting

 ### S1 - Cannot connect StellariumPLUS to ABP
 * Check that the BP App is closed.
 If you are unable to connect to the driver, please ensure that the BP App is closed and that your mobile device's Wi-Fi is not connected to the Polaris hotspot Wi-Fi.
 Disable your phones autoconnect to the Polaris Wi-Fi hotspot.
 When the BP App is open, it will automatically connect your mobile device to the Polaris hotspot Wi-Fi and nothing else.